Apply for parental responsibility

 There’s a different agreement form for step parents.

-Take the agreement to your local county court or family proceedings court, where it can be signed and witnessed.
+Take the agreement to your local family court where it can be signed and witnessed.

 Also take the child’s birth certificate and proof of your identity, like a passport or driving licence.